Atlanta Streets Alive: Ciclovía

 The first open streets initiative was called Ciclovía, or “bikeway” in Spanish.
 Ciclovía started in Bogotá, Colombia and now draws over 1.5 million people to walk, bike, skate and enjoy more than 70 miles of streets opened to people – and closed to automobile traffic – every Sunday.
 Ciclovía was founded in 1976 in Bogotá, Colombia.
 It started small and grew in the 1990s under the mayor and the parks director, brothers Enrique and Guillermo Peñalosa.
 By 1996 it was recognized as the most important recreational activity in the country.
 The route was extended to 50 miles in 1997 and events to add appeal beyond biking were added.

 On Sundays and holidays, the main streets of Bogotá, Cali, Medellín, and other major cities are blocked off for the event to become Carfree.
 From 7 AM to 2 PM, runners, skaters and bicyclists take over the streets.
 At the same time, stages are set up in city parks.
 Aerobics instructors, yoga teachers and musicians lead people through various performances.
 Bogotá's weekly ciclovías are used by approximately 2 million people (30% of citizens) on over 120 km of carfree streets.
-Thirty years later, the concept spread to many cities, including Tokyo, Kiev, and Atlanta.
+Thirty years later, the concept spread to many cities, including Tokyo, Kyiv, and Atlanta.